A Heritage Spanning Three Thousand Years

 14. Arborea DOC

-A denomination in the Oristano area that allows international grape varieties like Trebbiano and Sangiovese, in addition to local ones.
-It produces wines of a more modern and accessible style.
+Denomination in the Oristano area that also allows international grape varieties like Trebbiano and Sangiovese.
+A more modern and accessible style compared to other Sardinian DOCs.

 15. Alghero DOC